navjotk/pyzfp/README.md

 # pyzfp
 Python wrapper over the [zfp compression library](https://computation.llnl.gov/projects/floating-point-compression).
 This is the second version, rewritten using Cython because the earlier version using ctypes was slow.
 [Click here](https://github.com/navjotk/pyzfp/blob/ctypes_vs_cython/ctypes_vs_cython_compression.png) for performance comparison.
-Currently wraps zfp version 0.5.3 .
+Currently wraps zfp version 0.5.5.

 # Installation
 ```
 pip install pyzfp
 ```
-This should download zfp version 0.5.3, compile it (with OPENMP threading enabled) and leave the shared library ready-to-use  as `<Location of module>/zfp-0.5.3/lib/libzfp.so`.
+This should download zfp version 0.5.5, compile it and leave the shared library ready-to-use as `<Location of module>/zfp-0.5.5/lib/libzfp.so`.

 # Usage